Frequently Asked Questions

 What are the health effects of lead exposure?

-Young children and infants are particularly vulnerable because the ill effects of lead exposure are triggered at lower levels compared to adults.
+Lead can affect nearly every organ and system in your body.
+While everyone can experience the ill health effects of lead exposure, young children and infants are particularly vulnerable because the ill effects are triggered at lower levels of lead exposure compared to adults.
 In children under the age of 7, lead exposure has been linked to behavior and learning issues, slowed growth and hearing problems.
-Adults exposed to lead can suffer from cardiovascular effects, decreased kidney function and reproductive problems.

 How can I get tested for exposure to lead?